 Isle of Lewis

-2 lounges, dining room, free Wi-Fi, ¼-acre garden, drying facilities, parking, bicycle storage,
+2 lounges, dining room, ¼-acre garden, drying facilities, bicycle storage.

 in dining room, lounge.